wajdiail/Traffic-Sign-Classifier/Project_Writeup.md

 RGB images were converted to Greyscale images <br />
 Min max scaling was applied after normalization <br />
 Improved the contrast using Adaptive Histogram Equaliztion <br />
-Generated precision and recall bar graph for fine tuning
+Generated precision and recall bar graph for fine tuning <br />

 Valid set accuracy: 92% <br />

-###### Preicion and recall bar graph after running this model

 ##### Change 2:

-Generated more images in general for the entire training set and additional images for classes having low recall and precison values using data augmention<br />
+Generated more images in general for the entire training set and additional images for classes having low recall and precison values using data augmention techniques<br />

 Valid set accuracy: 95% <br />